 - Alternative payment methods, such as PayPal.

 - Prepaid travel money cards.

 It’s always wise to carefully compare fees and charges when choosing a bank.
 Banking apps are also worth investigating as they can make keeping track of your money easier – a big advantage if you’re being paid by several clients in multiple currencies.

-There’s a lot to think about, but more opportunities than ever for would-be nomads who want to take off and explore the world.
+With the end of the pandemic in sight, there has never been a better time to think about starting a new life.
+There’s a lot to think about, but now there are more opportunities than ever for would-be nomads who want to take off and explore the world.